hyunkyu-Park/MINI_instagram/README.md

 ## User experience improvement -- user feedback 7

-Situation: When the user name is long, the user name in the post is displayed vertically, making it difficult to read.
+Situation: When the user name is long, it is displayed vertically in the post, affecting readability.

+Cause: The CSS styles were tested only in an environment with short English user IDs, leading to vertical display issues when longer names were displayed in different languages.

+Solution: After testing with expanded data, it was confirmed that the styles did not apply as expected.
+Additional scenarios were considered, and the styling was modified accordingly by dividing and addressing each section.

 ## User experience improvement -- user feedback 8